-cargo, 680 tons of liquid)."10 Whereas an MTO brigade serves a CAA, an MTO battalion serves a division, and MTO companies serve regiments/brigades.11 territory, where railways and highways coincide in close geographical proximity.
+eleventh MTO brigade was formed somewhat recently, possibly to serve the 1st Guards Tank Army in the Western MD.
+Each MTO brigade fields two truck battalions, each battalion comprising 408 transport vehicles (148 general freight, 260 specialized, with 48 trailers).
+Each battalion "can reportedly haul 1,870 tons of cargo (1190 tons of dry cargo, 680 tons of liquid)."10 Whereas an MTO brigade serves a CAA, an MTO battalion serves a division, and MTO companies serve regiments/brigades.

+This in turn suggests that Russians can most effectively operate, particularly offensively in enemy territory, where railways and highways coincide in close geographical proximity.
 An army cannot simply invade hostile territory by rail.
 It must advance by road, even though a Russian army's advance would certainly be sustained by rail.
-The Soviet army preferred to advance in column on a narrow front, a preference apparently still shared by the Russian army, given how it has been advancing in Ukraine.
-Lateral movement, widening any formation's front, takes place only when combat is considered imminent.12 Consequently, the farther apart the highways of advance and the railways of sustainment are, the more difficult and resource intensive it would be to secure the latter, let alone also the terrain in between, so that supplies moved by rail can reach to unload, an hour to drive back.
+The Soviet army preferred to advance in column on a narrow front, a preference apparently

+Nonetheless, Vershinin usefully observes that "[i]t is possible to calculate how far trucks can operate using simple beer math."14 On undamaged and unobstructed road networks capable of sustaining mass wheeled traffic at forty-five miles (72.4 km) per hour, a single truck making a forty-five-mile journey might plausibly make three trips per day: an hour to arrive, an hour to unload, an hour to drive back.
 On a ninety-mile (144.8 km) journey, two trips are possible; on a 180mile (289.7 km) journey, just one.
-U.S. Department of Defense sources provide Soviet supply depot distances for comparison: on the offensive, from the forward edge of the battle area, battalion supply depots were 4 km, regimental depots were 10 to 15 km, and divisional depots were 25 to 30 km.
-15 Moreover, Russian logistics operates on both a push and pull dynamic: higher-level MTO formations can use their own trucks to push supplies down to lower-level formations (brigade to battalion, battalion to company), but lower-level MTO formations can use their own trucks to pull supplies from higher-level formations (company from battalion, their intended final destinations by truck.
+U.S. Department of Defense sources provide Soviet supply depot distances for comparison: on the offensive, from the forward edge of the battle area, battalion supply depots were 4 still shared by the Russian army, given how it has been advancing in Ukraine.
+Lateral movement, widening any formation's front, takes place only when combat is considered imminent.
+Consequently, the farther apart the highways of advance and the railways of sustainment are, the more difficult and resource intensive it would be to secure the latter, let alone also the terrain in between, so that supplies moved by rail can reach their intended final destinations by truck.
 The Russian army's performance in Ukraine has demonstrated the importance of the railway for its deep operations.

-This in turn suggests that Russians can most effectively operate, particularly offensively in enemy